Companies use LimeCall to proactively engage with visitors and instantly improve conversions.

 While disinterest could be one common reason, there is a second reason.
 The second most common reason is you not understanding what to do with them.

 You have a marketing team and you have a sales team, how well do you balance and function with them?

 You do realize that while marketing can help tap your prospects, pushing the ideal ones to sales is what matters.

-During this process, a lot can happen, prospects could lose interest, you could miss out on converting prospects into leads, and much more.
+During this process, a lot can happen.
+The prospects could lose interest, you could miss out on converting prospects into leads, and much more.